byteporter/jameslind_info/images/resume/resume.md

 Researched and implemented a solution using Availability Groups to greatly increase database performance, availability, and reliability.

 Updated legacy SQL jobs to work properly with the redundant databases required for Availability Groups.
-These were typically scheduled jobs executing stored procedures that were rewritten as SSIS jobs.

 Worked directly with Application Developers to collect and analyze business requirements, design data structures, and write high performing, reliable, and accurate stored procedures which the Application Developers then utilized from their applications.

 ##### Application Developer - 2010-2013

-Developed a tool that enables marketing personnel to set rules describing products using a GUI which are then used to dynamically generate a parameterized SQL query and uploaded multiple times per day to Google Base (formerly Froogle).
+Created and maintained backend services to provide data for frontend developers.

-Mapped the existing process and redesigned the entire credit card processing business process, replacing a system that has been in place for over a decade with a solution based on Windows Workflow Foundation coordinating service oriented architecture with individual components written in C# implementing WCF Services based on the MSMQ binding, enabling reliable, durable processing of requests.
+Mapped the existing process and redesigned the entire credit card processing business process, replacing a system that has been in place for over a decade with a solution based on enabling reliable, durable processing of requests at a higher capacity.

 ### Zeta-Meter, Inc.
 #### Staunton, VA